-The facility which houses UMR at Shops at University Square has security services through Premier Security.
-Security officers from Premier Security patrol the common areas of the facility and also check safety and security equipment to ensure that it is functioning properly.
+The facility which houses UMR and Galleria at University Square has security services through Best Crowd Management.
+Security officers from Best patrol the common areas of the facility and perform routine checks of safety and security equipment to ensure that it is functioning properly.